Italy - Factors to watch on January 29

 The shareholder foundation which controls Monte Paschi is considering selling part of its nearly 35 percent stake in the troubled bank, according to a strategy document covering the 2013-15 period seen by Reuters on Monday.

-* Il Sole 24 Ore said the foundation is ready to sell 10 percent of the bank to finish repay debt owed to a pool of banks led by JP Morgan.

-CEO Fabrizio Viola said on Monday that the so-called “document on BMps derivatives” at the centre of the scandal over opaque trades was not present in the bank’s official documents before being found.
+Monte dei Paschi’s CEO Fabrizio Viola said on Monday that the so-called “document on BMps derivatives” at the centre of a widening scandal over opaque trades was not present in the bank’s official documents before being found.

 Economy Minister Vittorio Grilli speaks before the Finance Committee of the lower house of parliament on Banca Monte dei Paschi di Siena at 1400 GMT On Tuesday.